 Say prices increased by 5% from the base year to the current year.
 The deflator is then 1.05.
 So the nominal GDP is multiplied by this deflator to get the real GDP.
 This gives you the value of goods and services produced while removing the effects of inflation.

 Because inflation tends to increase in time, nominal GDP is usually greater than GDP.
-In 2017, the nominal GDP in the U.S. was $19.485 trillion and the real GDP was $18.051 trillion.
+In 2022, the nominal GDP grew by 7.8% during the second quarter, but the real GDP fell by 0.9% during the same quarter.
 Most countries use real GDP to report their growth rate or the pace at which the economy fluctuates from one quarter to another.

 In addition, the BEA also makes a few more tweaks to get the real GDP.
 It doesn’t factor in the income that American companies and people located outside the country generate.
 By doing so, it also removes the effect of exchange rates and government policies on trade out of the equation.